 Injured workers in maritime jobs must take specific steps to increase the odds of getting the money they need to cover medical bills and other expenses.

-If you are hurt on the job, get medical attention immediately, and ensure an accident report is filled out.
+If you are hurt on the job, get medical attention immediately and ensure an accident report is filled out.
 The report should be completed as soon as possible and with as much detail as possible.